Oatmeal Cranberry White Chocolate Cookies

 Cook butter in a small saucepan over medium heat, stirring often, until butter foams, then browns, 5–8 minutes.
 Transfer brown butter to a small bowl; let cool slightly.

-In a medium bowl combine the flour, oats, kosher salt, and baking soda.
+In a medium bowl combine the flour, oats, kosher salt, baking soda, and cinnamon.
 Set aside.

 In the bowl of a stand mixer fitted with the whisk combine the egg, both sugars, and the vanilla until thickened and the whisk leaves tracks through the mixture.
 Add the brown butter.

 Switch to the paddle attachment and add the flour mixture until just combined.
-On low add in the chopped hazelnuts, white chocolate, and cranberries.
+On low, add in the chopped nuts, white chocolate, and cranberries.

 Using a 1.5 tbsp ice cream scoop (or two spoons) places balls of dough 2" apart onto a parchment lined cookie sheet and press down slightly on the tops.
 Bake at 350F for 10 minutes until golden brown.
 Allow to cook on a rack and very lightly sprinkle with Fleur de Sel.